colinhacks/zod/rfcs/v4-error-maps.md

 ) => { message: string } | string | undefined;
 ```

-A custom error map can be passed into a schema via the `error` key.
+A custom error map will be passed into a schema via the `error` key.

 ```ts
 z.string({